dinglefdangle/newton-raphson/README.md

 # newton-raphson
-Programmatic computation of the Newton-Raphson method for finding equation solutions using sympy.
+Programmatic computation of equation solutions using the Newton-Raphson method.

-Good for finding the solutions to equations hard to solve.
+Uses the sympy library.